gerrit-coder/test/coder/README.md

 **Common Issues:**
 - **Authentication failures**:
+  - If using `run.sh`, ensure you've added the displayed public key to Gerrit (Settings → SSH Public Keys)
+  - The automated key management ensures the same key is used across restarts - verify the key in Gerrit matches the one generated by `run.sh`
-  - Ensure SSH keys are configured in the workspace for Gerrit access
+  - If using manual key setup, ensure SSH keys are configured in the workspace for Gerrit access
   - Check that SSH keys are properly set up (e.g., `~/.ssh/id_rsa` or similar)
+  - Verify the key is added to the correct Gerrit user account (matching `GERRIT_SSH_USERNAME` or the username in the SSH URL)
 - **Cherry-pick conflicts**: Resolve manually in the repository directory
 - **Missing rich parameters**:
   - Ensure the coder-workspace plugin is properly configured in Gerrit